SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Creating Additional WordPress Websites

-If you’ve chosen the GoGeek plan, with the ability to create unlimited WordPress websites (storage allowance permitting), then you can create a new WordPress installation in just a few clicks through the cPanel account management interface.
+If you’ve chosen the GoGeek plan, with the ability to create unlimited WordPress websites (storage allowance permitting), then you can create a new WordPress installation in just a few clicks through your SiteGround account area.

-To do so, simply log in to your SiteGround account area, click on the cPanel button and then the WordPress link in the Auto Installers section.
+To do so, simply log in to your SiteGround account area, click on the Add New Website button, and then follow the steps to create a new WordPress website.

-You can then choose which domain or subdomain to install WordPress on, and also provide the login details for the new site.
-You can also select whether to enable the classic WordPress Editor or use the new default version of the Editor, and decide whether to include the SiteGround WordPress Starter tool that’s active on new sites by default.
+You can then choose which domain or subdomain to install WordPress on and provide the login details for the new site.

 Once you’ve taken care of the essentials, you can start optimizing your site through the SiteGround Optimizer plugin control panel from inside your WordPress Dashboard.